NachtRaveVL/Simple-Homestead-Arduino/README.md

 ### MCU Requirements

-There is no single minimum MCU for every build because networking, GUI support, object count, and storage options materially affect program and memory use.
+There is no single minimum MCU for every Terraduino build because enabled UI, networking, logging, sensor counts, reservoir counts, and automation complexity can change the program and memory requirements considerably.

-As a practical planning target:
+As a practical starting point:

 Minimum MCU: 256-512kB Flash, 16-24kB SRAM, 16MHz+
 Recommended: 512kB-1MB+ Flash, 24-32kB+ SRAM, 32-48MHz+

-Modern 32-bit boards such as ESP32, RP2040/RP2350, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the easiest starting point for larger systems.
-Smaller supported MCUs may need networking, GUI support, debug output, or object limits reduced.
+Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when tracking, logging, UI, and networking are expected to run together.

 Pin-limited systems can use multiplexers, I2C expanders, or remote nodes.
 Pumps, valves, heaters, and other loads require suitable external power drivers and protection.